deeplaying/char_wgu/README.md

 (य) यो संवि५इ अन्य द्योषलाथा व्यवस्थापिकाईमा पाँचन गरेको जनसभामा नेपालका नागरिक धर्म, घ्राज्या्रझ्न आवश्यक पर्ने
 ```

 I really like how the model decides to declare a state of emergency at {1}.
 The model seems to have learnt to use lists in no particular order.
 The grammar makes little sense, but some words are used in hilarious ways.

+* More examples coming pretty soon.
+Lemme get through my exams first.

 ## Here's a few things that might help you.
 * Keep the learning rate to about 10e-3 during training.
 That is the default learning rate used in the training script.
 Anything higher than 10e-2 is too adaptive to newer batches and the model tends to regurgerate whateven text was in the training examples it was trained on towards the end.
 * Train on a decent machine with a supported CUDA GPU.
 Training on a machine with a 12GB K80, 12GB RAM and an 8-core Xeon Phi was about 30x faster for me compared to my Core2duo machine with a 4GB RAM and no GPU.
-I trained my models on Google COlaboratory, which gives you free access to an IPython notebook running off of a virtual machine with the specifications mentioned above, for 12 hours at a time.
+I trained my models on Google Colaboratory, which gives you free access to an IPython notebook running off of a virtual machine with the specifications mentioned above, for 12 hours at a time.
 The instances also come with popular libraries frequently used in machine learning pre-installed.
 * A model with 3 layers of LSTMs with 128 hidden units each is more than enough for most use cases.
 Anything more than that is very hard to train in my experience.
 * Use decently sized text files as input.
 Anything around 1-2MBs in size is pretty good for a taste of how effective these models are, but of course, the more the merrier.
 * The training time increases with increases in